Benedict (bishop of Transylvania): Controversial election

 Benedict stayed in Buda, when he was informed on his election as bishop by canons Nicholas and Peter of Paris.
 He received the permission of Paul, Prior Provincial of Hungary to transfer him to Transylvania on 17 August; his superior also requested Gentile to confirm Benedict's election.
 According to the rules of the Dominicans, Benedict had to suspend his affiliation to the order after he nominally took the office.
 Benedict himself also requested the papal legate to confirm his election as "finally, a regular election took place to restore peace after the long threat had ended".
 However, only 15 of 24 members of the cathedral chapter took part in the election process.
-The remaining nine canons opposed Benedict's forced candidacy and one of them, John, provost of Gyulafehérvár protested against the election to the judicial court of Gentile in late August 1309, which resulted launching a second lawsuit on 1 September 1309 with the mandates of Filip de Sardinea and Johannes de Aretio.
+The remaining nine canons opposed Benedict's forced candidacy and one of them, John, provost of Székesfehérvár protested against the election to the judicial court of Gentile in late August 1309, which resulted launching a second lawsuit on 1 September 1309 with the mandates of Filip de Sardinea and Johannes de Aretio.
 The plaintiff formulated three charges: he argued the date of election exceeded the three-month deadline after the death of the previous suffragan; the election of Benedict was hastened by cantor Thomas and his followers, who were excommunicated for their previous infringements; while the cathedral chapter itself did not fulfill its share in servitium commune, the sustenance of papal legate Gentile's court.
 As a result, John considered, the right of appointment of a new bishop returned to the competency of the Holy See.
 Because of the lawsuit, Benedict was forbidden to travel to his episcopal see and diocese without the permission of the papal legate.

 Provost John declared in October 1309 that he is no longer opposing the election of Benedict.
 Despite that, the lawsuit continued throughout the year.
 The cathedral chapter nominated Benedict, archdeacon of Ózd as their legal representative at the court.
 The two auditors provided 40 days for Benedict to nominee two truthful witnesses, who will verify the regularity of the electoral process.
 The cathedral chapter was also granted the same deadline to prove the reason for the delay in the choice (secular interference and intimidation) and their existing right to choice a new suffragan (rejection of accusation of excommunication).
 The auditors even sent an order to Benedict from cardinal Gentile, who strictly forbade him travel to Transylvania under threat of excommunication.
 In mid-September 1309, both the seven Saxon deacons and Stephen, prior of the Augustinian friars at Gyulafehérvár confirmed that Ladislaus Kán hindered the orderly election until 1 July 1309.
 Regarding the second accusation, archdeacon Benedict emphasized that the cathedral chapter was not aware of the ecclesiastical punishments against cantor Thomas and his followers.
 Annihilating the third accusation, archdeacon Benedict and bishop-elect Benedict presented proof of payment of the chapter in October 1309, which proved the diocese's contribution to financing the operation of Gentile's court.